miranda-e/Demodifier/README.md

 EVLNENLLR,Deamidated (NQ)
 ```

 This file contains several peptide sequences, some of which have **deamidation** and **pyro-Glu** modifications.
-After running the script, you will find the output in the corresponding `.csv` and `.json` files mentioned above.
+After running the script, you will find the output in the corresponding `.csv` and `.json` files mentioned above in the same directory as the input file.

 ### Directory structure: